 3.7x

 Pastoral work is positioned as central rather than peripheral.
-Published reporting describes pastoral care as putting the child at the heart of the school’s work, with families treated as an essential part of success, and staff trained in specialist approaches including trauma-informed practice.
+Published reporting describes pastoral care as putting the child central to the school’s work, with families treated as an essential part of success, and staff trained in specialist approaches including trauma-informed practice.

 A student-facing guide also describes multiple access points for support, including form tutors, heads of school, a school counsellor, SEND support, and a medical room with a welfare officer.
 The implication is that support is intended to be layered, with low-threshold help available before problems escalate.